WDI-SEA/interview-questions/readme.md

 * Explain the importance of standards and standards bodies.
   * The importance of standards is to maintain organization and clarity.
 Standards bodies do the same thing on a wider scale.
 (Over simplified answer).
 Web development would be like the Wild West if people didn't adhere to some set of standards when building things.
+  * Some examples of web standards are to include alt tags on images so blind people can understand what an image shows
+  * Think about cross browser compatability, IE support

 ## HTML Questions